Posts

 Image Circle Clipper CSS Editor

 This tool will help you to circle-clip a div element and place an image on it as a background-image .
-How to Use Edit the CSS part.
-You can add/edit/remove the properties and the result can be observed right away.
-Please don't change .my_object keyword class in the CSS below.
-You can change it afterward on your own page.
-You can use external URL as the background-image source.
-If you wanna use local file, convert that first into base64 URI with this tool .
-Then copy and paste the base64 into the background-image: url([paste here]) .
-But because it can be a very lengthy group of characters , especially for graphic or photo, it's really not recommended to be used in here.
+Result CSS RESET Select Top HTML element <div class="my_object"></div> How to Use Edit the CSS , the result can be observed right away.
+Please do not change .my_object keyword class in the CSS .
+You can change it afterward on your own HTML page.
+We can use external URL as the background-image source.
+To convert small local file (under 500 KB) into base64 URI , use this base64 image converter .
+Then copy and paste the base64 to the background-image: url([paste here]) .
+But since it can be a very lengthy group of characters , it's not recommended to be used here.
 Please use external URL instead.
-Click "Reset" button to revert it to its original state.
-Click "Select" button or double click the textarea to select the CSS .
-Click "Top" button to scroll up to the "Result" section.
-Click the HTML element...
+Click Reset button to revert it to its original state.
+Click Select button or double click the textarea to select the CSS .
+Click Top ...

 Jarextor: JavaScript Regular Expression Testor